 AssettoCorsa.Club is super simple.
 Go to the site, find the car/track you want, and install it.
 Currently, there are just over 350 unique mods on the site, but the quality of almost all of these remains very high.

-I like to go to either the cars or tracks section, sort by rating and go from the top down.
-There’s plenty of different cars and styles to choose from so I like to try out whatever has a good rating.
+I like to go to either the cars or tracks section, sort by rating, and go from the top down.
+There are plenty of different cars and styles to choose from so I like to try out whatever has a good rating.

 Whilst you’re on AssettoCorsa.Club you should have a look at Content Manager.
 Content Manager is an improved custom launcher over the default Assetto Corsa launcher which offers a huge amount of extra options, customizations, and the ability to download and install mods with the click of a button.
 It’s extremely useful and is the only way that I’ve used Assetto Corsa for the last couple of years.

 Not all mods are equal, and the ones from RaceSimStudio sit at the pinnacle of Assetto Corsa mods in terms of quality.